nextthingco/docs/Gadget-docs/source/includes/_intro.md

 <span style="font-size: 36px">&#128226;</span>Welcome to the **developer preview** of Gadget, a suite of tools for developing, deploying, and distributing your applications to C.H.I.P.
 Pro.

 <aside class="notice">
 Gadget is open source and being actively developed, and we want to know what you think about it.
-The best way to leave us feedback is to use the __developer preview category__ in the forum and to submit pull requests to the repos: GadgetOS repo & GadgetCLI repo.
+The best way to leave us feedback is to use the Developer Preview category in the forum and to submit pull requests to the repos: [GadgetOS](https://github.com/NextThingCo/gadget-buildroot) repo & GadgetCLI repo.
 </aside>

-	* we want your feedback!

 # What is Gadget?
 Gadget is made up of two pieces of software that work together to simplify embedded software development:

 1. **GadgetCLI** is a command-line tool you use on your development machine.
-It lets you manage your code, add and build containers, and deploy your finished projects to C.H.I.P.
+It lets you manage your code, add and build containers, and deploy your finished projects to Gadget supported hardware such as C.H.I.P.
 Pro.
 See the [GadgetCLI section](TKTK) for specifics.

 2. **GadgetOS** is a buildroot-based Linux operating system that runs on C.H.I.P.
 Pro.
 It boots quickly, takes up a small amount of NAND, and is designed to work with GadgetCLI.
 See the [GadgetOS section](TKTK) for more details.